-Used as a style property to supply a ".tex" file to be included in the generated Latex.
+Used as a style property to supply a ".tex" file (if path is a path, string, or list) or content (if path is a byte string) to be included in the generated Latex.
 This property can be attached to any style, and all additions are collected to the top of the generated Latex file.